cristianadam/HelloWorld/README.md

 # HelloWorld
-A C++ Hello World project, using CMake, and GitHub Actions
+A C++ Hello World project, using CMake, ninja, ccache, and GitHub Actions.